epandurski/swaptacular.github.io/_posts/2022-07-04-power-and-trust-in-swaptacular.md

 "One man's meat is another man's poison", they say.
 It may not always be obvious, but in every society there are many powers at play.
 They compete with each other, and they ally with each other.
-The competing powers are almost certainly perceived as bad.
-The allied powers are more likely to be perceived as good.
+Competing powers are almost certainly perceived as bad.
+Allied powers are more likely to be perceived as good.

 <!--more-->